How to resolve font problems during Word to PDF or image conversion?

 Event to set alternate installed font

-You can use any other alternate installed font names instead of missed fonts during Word to PDF/Image conversion.
+You can use any other alternate installed font names instead of missing fonts during Word to PDF/Image conversion.

 The following code example shows how to set the alternate installed font name when converting a Word document to PDF/Image.